Marcelo Dascal: Academic career

 Marcelo Dascal graduated from a philosophy and electrical engineering faculty at the University of São Paulo, Brazil.
-He studied linguistics and epistemology in Aix-en- Provence (France) and obtained his Ph.D. at the Hebrew University of Jerusalem, under the supervision of Yehoshua Bar-Hillel.
+He studied linguistics and epistemology in Aix-en-Provence (France) and obtained his Ph.D. at the Hebrew University of Jerusalem, under the supervision of Yehoshua Bar-Hillel.

 In Israel he became a teacher at the Hebrew University of Jerusalem and Ben-Gurion University of the Negev.
 At this university he founded and led the Department of Philosophy.
+Starting from 1967 he taught at Tel Aviv University, where he became a full professor in 1991.

 Abroad, he taught at different well-known educational institutions such as the University of São Paulo, Brasília, Campinas and Unisinos (Brazil), Lisboa (Portugal), Lugano (Switzerland), Massachusetts (Amherst), California (Berkeley), Monash (Melbourne, Australia), UNAM and UAM (Mexico), Ecole des Hautes Etudes en Sciences Sociales (Paris), Université de la Sorbonne Nouvelle (Paris III), Università degli Studi di Bologna (Italy), and others.

 In addition to his undergraduate teaching, he supervised thirteen completed Ph.D. dissertations.

 He took part in many scientific meetings all around the world, often being invited as a keynote speaker.

 He was a member of the board of many scientific associations and journals and the President of the New Israeli Philosophical Association and of the International Association for the Study of Controversies.

 He held research positions at the universities of Indiana, Stuttgart, Bochum, Technische Univ.
 Berlin, UNED (Madrid) and the Centre d'Etudes de la Philosophie Moderne (CNRS, Paris), and conducted research on the pragmatics of native languages in the Amazon area.
 In 1985–1986 he was a Fellow of the Netherlands Institute of Advanced Studies (Wassenaar) and in 1994–1995 he was a Fellow of the Institute for Advanced Studies, The Hebrew University of Jerusalem.
 In the winter term of 2002/3, he was granted the Leibniz Professorship at the Institute for Advanced Studies of Leipzig University (Germany), where he was the first Leibniz scholar to hold this position.